bxcodec/go-clean-arch/README.md

 > Make Sure you have run the article.sql in your mysql

+### Tools Used:
+In this project, I used some tools listed below.
+But you can use any simmilar library that have the same purposes.
+But, well, different library will have different implemtation type.
+Just be creative and use anything that you really need.

+- All libraries listed in [`Gopkg.toml`](https://github.com/bxcodec/go-clean-arch/blob/master/Gopkg.toml)
+- ["github.com/vektra/mockery".](https://github.com/vektra/mockery) To Generate Mocks for testing needs.

 ### Change log
  - 2018-04-30 : [Move to new projects folder](https://github.com/bxcodec/go-clean-arch/pull/8)
  - 2018-05-09 : [Add Context](https://github.com/bxcodec/go-clean-arch/pull/9)